Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: The 4D Einstein-Gauss-Bonnet gravity

-The gauge potential $A_{\mu}=-\frac{Q}{r}dt.$ The positive $\Lambda$ corresponds to asymptotic dS solution and the negative $\Lambda$ to asymptotic anti-dS (AdS) solution. $M$ is the mass parameter and $Q$ is the charge parameter.
-Note that the solution (\ref{eq:metric}) can also be derived from the Horndeski gravity \cite{Kobayashi2004} and conformal anomaly \cite{Cai20019}.
-When $\alpha\to0$, the Reissner--Nordström-(A)dS metric in general relativity can be recovered.
+where $M$ is the mass parameter.
+We note that the solution (\ref{eq:metric}) can also be derived using the conformal anomaly \cite{Cai20019}.
+Also, a positive $\Lambda$ corresponds to an asymptotically dS spacetime, and a negative $\Lambda$ indicates an asymptotically AdS one.
+When $\alpha\to0$, whether $\alpha$ is positive or negative, the Reissner-Nordstr\"om-(A)dS metric in general relativity can be recovered \cite{Fernandes2003}.